 This lets candidates know immediately whether you’re worth their time or not.
 Salary negotiations are a staple part of the traditional recruiting process, but advertising a competitive salary can be crucial for catching IT professionals’ attention.
 Offering other basic information such as where the job is located saves the candidate time, which they will always appreciate.

-4. Shorten the Hiring Process
+4. Shorten the Hiring Process for tech talent

 With a plethora of employment options at their disposal, closing the deal quickly is essential for hiring tech professionals.

 Studies have shown that candidates generally lose interest after two weeks, putting organizations under pressure to move much faster than usual.
 Some organizations are going so far as to schedule interviews such that they can meet a candidate and make an offer on the same day.